MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 ## More robust solutions

-The previous solutions are all had are scenarios and modules that don't work.
+The previous solutions all had scenarios and modules that don't work.
 However, they also have the virtue of being relatively simple to implement correctly.
 The following solutions are more robust, but require more effort to implement correctly and can introduce subtle bugs if not written carefully.

 ### Loading through .NET Core Assembly Load Contexts